Exposing Barriers to Flexibility Aggregation in Unbalanced Distribution Networks: Modelling Framework

+To investigate the impact of coordination between flexible resources connected to different phases, phase coordination constraints \eqref{Model: phase_coordination} are introduced.
+These constraints fix the power injections of DER connected to other phases, effectively removing them as control variables in the optimisation problem.
+Specifically, in \eqref{Model: phase_coordination}, flexible units not connected to the selected phase $\phi$, that is, $\forall \varphi \neq \phi$, are not allowed to provide flexibility services and support the operation of units connected to phase $\phi$.
+The inclusion of these constraints models the lack of coordination between flexible units connected to different phases, which can exacerbate voltage unbalance in the network.

 To characterise the flexibility services provided by LV distribution networks, the concept of P-Q flexibility areas is applied to the context of multi-phase flexibility provision.
-Mathematically, the operation limits of multiple flexible units can be described using the Minkowski addition of their P-Q capability sets \cite{Riaz2021,AGARWAL2002}.
-That is, the limits of the aggregated DER flexibility in the P-Q space provided at the reference bus can be estimated as the Minkowski addition of individual flexibility limits of all available flexible units.
-However, the Minkowski addition does not consider network constraints.
-To accurately estimate the aggregated DER flexibility considering network constraints, the formulated optimisation model \eqref{Model: objective}-\eqref{Model: phase_coordination} can be solved iteratively, and the boundary of the network flexibility area at the reference bus can be estimated with the desired level of granularity.
+Mathematically, the operation limits of multiple flexible units can be described using the Minkowski addition of their P-Q capability sets \cite{Riaz2022,AGARWAL2002,Churkin2024}.
+That is, the limits of the aggregated DER flexibility in the P-Q space provided at the reference bus can be estimated as the Minkowski addition of individual flexibility limits of all available flexible units. {However, Minkowski addition aggregates the individual P-Q capability sets purely geometrically and cannot incorporate physical network constraints, such as line capacity and voltage limits.
+Moreover, the computational cost of exact Minkowski addition is known to have poor scalability due to its geometric complexity.
+Calculations for convex sets grow with the number of sets being summed, and addition of non-convex sets is computationally intractable in general. }

+Therefore, to accurately estimate the aggregated DER flexibility considering network constraints, the formulated optimisation model \eqref{Model: objective}-\eqref{Model: phase_coordination} can be solved iteratively, and the boundary of the network flexibility area at the reference bus can be estimated with the desired level of granularity.
 Multiple algorithms have been proposed for constructing the boundaries of flexibility areas, including Monte Carlo simulations and various optimisation methods \cite{Lopez2021,Bolfek2021,Contreras2021}.
-In this work, the $\epsilon$-constraint method is chosen as a simple and straightforward algorithm for approximating the P-Q flexibility area by considering $k$ intervals \cite{Capitanescu2018,Churkin2023,ChurkinSegmentation}.
+In this work, the $\epsilon$-constraint method is chosen as a simple and straightforward algorithm for approximating the P-Q flexibility area by considering $k$ intervals \cite{Capitanescu2018,Churkin2024,ChurkinSegmentation}.
 At each interval, the feasible P-Q space of the aggregated DER flexibility at the reference bus $i^{\text{ref}}$ is constrained by inequalities \eqref{k_interval_P} or \eqref{k_interval_Q}.